 The first stepping stone to set off the e-commerce juggernaut in India was perhaps laid down in 2007, when two engineers Sachin, and Binny from IIT, Delhi decided to pursue their entrepreneurial dream and started selling books online from a 2BHK apartment in Koramangala, Bengaluru.
-They started their sweet little venture named “Flipkart”, taking inspiration after the Amazon US model.
+They started their sweet little venture named “Flipkart”, taking inspiration from the Amazon US model.
 Amazon, a multi-vendor online marketplace is one of the “Big-four tech companies” along with Apple, Google & Facebook.
 What makes Amazon so popular?
-Its rise to being a top household e-commerce brand along with Flipkart is mostly attributed to flawless functionality, and its high converting websites.
+Its rise to being a top household e-commerce brand along with Flipkart is mostly attributed to flawless functionality and its high-converting websites.
 In this post, we will focus on core technical concepts behind Amazon, and how you can launch your eCommerce website with the right tech stack, functionality, and MVP features.

 Creating such a full-stack website with a functional front & back end and adding it to your portfolio let alone will help you get several job offers.
 So let’s get started.